AtlasHale/ml_classify/README.md

 ###  Split Data

 Assuming your data is seperated by class into folders, but not into a train/test/val set
 Run `pip install split-folders`
-Open a terminal and run python interactively using `$ python3`
+Open a terminal and run python interactively
+`$ python3`
 `import split_folders`
 `split_folders.ratio('input_folder', output='output_folder', seed=1337, ratio=(.8, .1, .1))`
 Read about [split-folders](https://pypi.org/project/split-folders/)